dentarg/auth0-blog/_posts/2017-07-28-how-to-build-documentation-that-will-drive-sales.markdown

 Documentation is a reflection of your API.
 If your documentation is quick, simple, and personalized it says your API will be too, and thus worth buying.

-To learn more about creating great documentation, [check out my talk](https://www.youtube.com/watch?v=lw9R2qMCdqk) from the Forward 2 Web Summit.
+To learn more about creating great documentation, [check out this talk from our VP of Marketing](https://www.youtube.com/watch?v=lw9R2qMCdqk) at the Forward 2 Web Summit.